Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

 # Getting started

-*Lucecu* is a DotNet template for creating a default scaffolding for Kubernetes K8S operators on DotNet/C#.
+*Lucecú* is a DotNet template for creating a default scaffolding for Kubernetes K8S operators on DotNet/C#.

 > You can check more information about Kubernetes operators on the [Oficial Documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).